mamertmg/mamertmg/README.md

 * 🌍  I'm based in Germany
 * ✉️  You can contact me at [marquezgarcia.a@gmail.com](mailto:marquezgarcia.a@gmail.com)
-* 🧠  I'm learning MERN Stack
+* 🧠  Developing Javascript based applications

 ### Skills